 Why is Life Skills Training Important?

 Adopting Healthy Habits — Proper nutrition and hygiene are essential skills for life that can improve an individual’s physical and mental health.
 Since addicts tend to make their substances their first priority in life, they neglect their healthy habits, resulting in the need for rebuilding healthy minds and bodies.
-Life skills can teach addicts how to take proper care of their bodies, practice good hygiene, and becoming healthier people physically and mentally.
+Life skills training can teach addicts how to take proper care of their bodies, practice good hygiene, and becoming healthier people physically and mentally.

 Developing Routines — Coming up with a daily routine for morning, afternoon, evening, and bedtime can help the recovering addict fall into a cycle of healthy living.
 Support groups, counseling, exercise classes, and other parts of their comprehensive treatment program should be scheduled into their daily routines as well.
 Routines help recovering addicts maintain their healthy habits and get back to a better lifestyle.

 Social Skills — Since addicts usually begin to have relationship problems with their families and friends because of their addiction, life skills training can teach them many social skills that they’ll need to mend their broken relationships.
 Learning how to control emotions, practice effective communication, and understand others can help addicts enhance their social skills.

 Becoming Financially Stable — Being responsible with finances, budgeting, and learning how to live within your means are usually not thought of when going through an addiction.
 It is important for people in the addiction recovery process to learn how to become financially stable and responsible for their money.

 Organized Living Space — The spaces that we surround ourselves with can have a significant effect on how productive we are, how clear our minds are, and how responsible we are for our items.
 Learning how to clean, organize, and declutter our living spaces can significantly reduce stress.